 A horse that suddenly stops sweating is in grave danger.
 The horse will sweat less or even stop altogether to conserve the fluids needed to maintain a healthy blood volume and pressure.

 Horses aren’t as quick to feel thirsty as humans, so they are more susceptible to dehydration which, in severe cases, can cause serious health problems such as kidney failure and colic.
+Getting a dehydrated horse to drink more water as soon as possible is critical.

 How To Tell If Your Horse Is Sweating Normally or Excessively